Gillian Mackay: Political career

 In July 2025, Mackay announced her intention to run for election as co-leader of the Scottish Greens in the co-leadership election, a position which she won.

-Mackay will be a candidate in the Central Scotland and Lothians West electoral region in the 2026 Scottish Parliament election.
+Mackay was a candidate in the Central Scotland and Lothians West electoral region in the 2026 Scottish Parliament election.

 Personal life

 In 2023, Mackay was said to be learning British Sign Language.
 In October 2023, she married her husband Alex in Portobello, Edinburgh.
 Mackay had their first child, Callan, on 30 June 2025.